CFXJ-FM: Launch

-Milestone Radio, a company incorporated by Denham Jolly, first applied to the Canadian Radio-television and Telecommunications Commission (CRTC) for an urban music station in 1989, but were passed over in favour of a country station, CISS.
-They applied again in 1997, and were passed over in favour of CBLA, the city's existing Radio One station, which the CBC wanted to move to FM for technical reasons.
+Milestone Radio, a company incorporated by Denham Jolly, first applied to the Canadian Radio-television and Telecommunications Commission (CRTC) for an urban contemporary music station in 1989.
+Milestone was passed over in favour of a country music station, CISS.
+Jolly applied again in 1997, and was passed over in favour of CBLA, the Radio One station, which the CBC wanted to move to FM as it was leaving its longtime Toronto AM outlet, CBL.

-Both decisions sparked controversy in Toronto, as the CRTC's reasons for passing over an urban-format station (which Toronto, and Canada as a whole, did not have) in favour of existing radio services were believed to be racist in nature.
-The lack of an urban station also created immense difficulties for Canadian hip hop, reggae and R&B musicians, who had no radio outlets in Canada to play and promote their music.
+Both decisions sparked controversy in Toronto, a city with Canada's largest minority population but with no urban contemporary outlet.
+Some accused the CRTC of passing over an urban station in favour of existing radio services as an example of racism.
+The lack of an urban station also created difficulties for Canadian hip-hop, reggae and R&B musicians, who had no radio outlets in Canada to play and promote their music.

 As well, the 99.1 signal which was awarded to the CBC was believed to be the last available FM frequency in the city.
-However, in 1998, the CBC found that it was able to surrender two repeater transmitters outside of Toronto due to CBLA's superior coverage of the region.
-In 2000, the CRTC opened applications for new services on these two frequencies, and on Milestone's third application, the CRTC awarded the 93.5 frequency to the company on June 16 of that year.
+However, in 1998, the CBC found that it was able to surrender two of the CBC's repeater transmitters outside of Toronto due to CBLA's superior coverage of the region.
+In 2000, the CRTC opened applications for new services on these two frequencies.
+With Milestone's third application, the CRTC awarded the 93.5 frequency to the company on June 16 of that year.

-CFXJ signed on the air on February 9, 2001, at 9:35 p.m., under the name Flow 93.5, with "Roots, Rock, Reggae" by Bob Marley and the Wailers being the first song played.
+CFXJ signed on the air at 9:35 p.m. on February 9, 2001, under the name Flow 93.5.
+"Roots, Rock, Reggae" by Bob Marley and the Wailers was the first song played.
+For several weeks, the station was automated.
 Live programming launched on March 1.
-Before the station became prominent in the Greater Toronto Area, many listeners would tune into Buffalo, New York's 93.7 WBLK, which has aired an urban contemporary format since the 1960s.
-Since CFXJ's debut, many Canadian hip hop and R&B musicians, including Jully Black, k-os, Kardinal Offishall and Jarvis Church, among others, have made the types of significant career breakthroughs that often eluded Canadian urban musicians in the 1990s.
+Before the station became prominent in the Greater Toronto Area, many listeners would try to tune in to Buffalo, New York's WBLK, which has aired an urban contemporary format since the 1960s.
+Since CFXJ's debut, many Canadian hip hop and R&B musicians, including Jully Black, k-os, Kardinal Offishall and Jarvis Church have made the types of significant career breakthroughs that often eluded Canadian urban musicians in the 1990s.